How (I'm trying) not to lose my mind in the internet age

 I looked around and checked recommendations and decided to go with FastMail.
 They're based in Australia and their product is email (and related services), not your data.
 I happily pay for their Standard package every year.
 Spam filtering - once one of Gmail's unique advantages - is excellent here.
 It works reliably and even lets users fine-tune the settings (if they want to).
 Just like Google, FastMail also offers calendaring and contacts, but I have apps for that on my Synology NAS.
 One last thing I really like is that I can use my own domain (adrechsel.de) and manage all my email addresses through FastMail.
 Other good email services are Mailbox, ProtonMail or Posteo.

 Now on to instant messaging.
 What a pain!
-I currently use several messaging apps (including SMS and Apple's delightfully straight-forward iMessage), because the people I want to talk to are all on different services:
+I currently use several messaging apps, because the people I want to talk to are all on different services.
+Sound familiar?

-- There is WhatsApp, of course, which I use grudgingly, mostly because Facebook bought the messenger a while back.
-And don't even get me started on WhatsApp audio messages!
+There is WhatsApp, of course, which I use grudgingly since Facebook bought the messenger a while back.

-- I never warmed to Telegram, which is supposedly secure but also very controversial.
-I like how they implemented public groups, though, and hope this will come to other services in time.
+I never warmed to Telegram, which is supposedly secure but also very controversial.
+I like how they implemented public groups, though, and hope this will come to other services at some point.

 I already mentioned Twitter.
 Despite its many flaws, it's still by far my favourite and most useful social network.

 Sigh: Facebook.
 What can I say?
 I hate it.
 I hate that it's so widely used.
-I hate how the company operate, how they squash or simply buy smaller competitors.
+I hate how the company operates, how they squash or simply buy smaller competitors.
 I hate their website and its extremely poor usability across all platforms.
 I hate how they push their Messenger.
 The only things I kind of like are Groups and Events (see below).
+I’ve deactivated my account several times - this time, I hope it’s for good.

-That's it.
-Sure, I tried Instagram, but it just isn't for me (and it's just one more Facebook tentacle).
+Instagram, I have tried, but it just isn't for me (and it's just one more Facebook tentacle).
 I took Ello, Micro.blog, Mastodon, Keybase and many others for a spin, but none of them ever got any serious traction.
-Thanks to Jan Weisensee, I have been looking into Matrix, which is still too nerdy for mass appeal, but I think it's promising.

 Managing online groups used to be simple: you set up a Yahoo Group and you were off to the races.
 They're still around (I think) but Yahoo is such a dumpster fire of a company that I've deleted my account years ago.